parasaurolophus/home-automation/README.md

 author for the specific needs of accessing the Philips Hue Bridge SSE API from within these flows.

-(The author feels confident in sufficiently prompt and diligent responses to bug reports and feature requests he makes to himself, while having no illusions nor unreasonable expectations regarding the priority such issues would be given by someone else who created some similar package for their own purposes, who knows how long ago, and then moved on to who knows what other projects and interests.)
+> _The author feels confident in sufficiently prompt and diligent responses to
+> bug reports and feature requests he makes to himself, while having no
+> illusions nor unreasonable expectations regarding the priority such issues
+> would be given by someone else who created some similar package for their own
+> purposes, who knows how long ago, and then moved on to who knows what other
+> projects and interests._

-Note that once built, the _dashboard/dist_ directory contains only HTML, JavaScript, CSS and similar standard web content files.
+Note that once built, the '_ui/dist_ directory contains only HTML, JavaScript, CSS and similar standard web content files.
 It does not require any special code on the web server (_Node-RED_, in this case).
 It uses only the native WebSocket support built into modern web browsers to communicate with the